meshery/meshery/docs/pages/guides/meshery-metrics.md

 **4) Expose Istio BookInfo sample app `productpage` service**

 a) By default `productpage`  spec type is configured to `ClusterIP`  you can change it to `NodePort` using below command.

 ```
 $ kubectl patch svc grafana -p '{"spec": {"type": "NodePort"}}' -n book-info
 ```

-b) Get NodePort of `productpage` service using below command
+b) Get NodePort of `productpage` service by executing:

 ```
 $ kubectl describe services productpage -n book-info|grep NodePort

-o/p:NodePort:  http  30535/TCP
+NodePort:  http  30535/TCP
 ```

 c) `productpage` endpoint will be http://$MINIKUBE_IP:NODE_PORT